mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('box_distance'); ?>

 This widget have no parameters, creating list (table) of related articles not far from the current content.

-The distance is fixed on code, the radius is 1 km.
+.. note:: The distance is fixed on code, the radius is 1 km.

 Events box
 ----------